• Skip to primary navigation

 • Emotionally– experiencing feelings of sadness, helplessness, the effort of trusting people we don’t know, even if they are professionals.

-• Physically– through added responsibilities, practical jobs, tensions from emotions and thoughts are caught in the body, as if we physically try to hold the world together, resisting the changes (suggested further reading below).
+• Physically– through added responsibilities, practical tasks, tensions from emotions and thoughts are caught in the body, as if we physically try to hold the world together, resisting the changes (suggested further reading below).

 • Mentally– the experiences challenging faith, beliefs and altering what gives meaning to our lives such as occupational and family role